Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 Tips on removing candle wax from your carpet.

-Getting candle wax on to your carpet really is easy to do but removing it is not so easy.
+Getting candle wax onto your carpet is easy to do but removing it is not so easy.
 If you do not go slowly, you can make a right mess.

 Often, when people do it themselves, they generate more issues than they started.
 At best they leave some wax in (which can be unsightly when it is coloured) or worse still, set fire to the carpet (yes, this HAS happened!).